Cambirela Hill: Name

 According to the Tupi-Guarani dictionary, the name "Cambirela" comes from kambi, which means “breasts of milk” and reya, which means “many”.
 These two words may refer to the various peaks of the Cambirela Massif and the clouds and waterfalls that are present on the hill.

 "Cambirela" also became the name of the municipality next to Cambirela Hill, Santo Amaro da Imperatriz, which was until then called just Santo Amaro, in 1941, when the town was elevated to a village and the government issued a decree to eliminate duplicate names in towns - there were Santo Amaros in other states.
 However, a plebiscite resulted in the selection of the current name, which was made official in 1948.

 Geology and vegetation

 The base of Cambirela Hill is made up of Granite Serra do Tabuleiro.
-Volcanic rocks overlying the Granite Serra do Tabuleiro, known as the Cambirela Plutono-Vulcanic Suite, indicate that the hill was formed from volcanic eruptions.
+Volcanic rocks overlying the Granite Serra do Tabuleiro, known as the Cambirela Plutono-Volcanic Suite, indicate that the hill was formed from volcanic eruptions.
 Rocks derived from this volcanism, classified as acid pyroclastic rocks, are found at the top of the hill.
-The Cambirela Plutono-Vulcanic Suite, dated at 524+-68 million years, concludes the age of the Cambirela Hill.
+The Cambirela Plutono-Volcanic Suite, dated at 524+-68 million years, concludes the age of the Cambirela Hill.

 The native vegetation is a remnant of the Atlantic Forest up to a certain altitude - around 800 m, after which there are grasses.